Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
 - [target 1.8] BUG (Alban): Bug in the creation of the library image for some group (for example 4728-1)
 - [target 1.8] BUG (Alban): If you do a flex move on a hinged set with other elements (for example 4728-1), only the flex part are selected, so you can split the set without ungrouping it
-- [target 1.7.1] BUG (Alban): The Find and Replace window is resizable but controls in it doesn't resize
 - [target 1.7.1] BUG (Alban): Fix the maximum of bugs under Mono while keeping dot net working:
 	- The Error Window was not displayed correctly
 	- Patch to catch an exception while loading the 17th part and the following